fwinkl/fwinkl.github.io/_scig/2023-MontSala.md

 **fondue** in one of the restaurants.
 Return to Geneva via train.

 ## <i class="bi bi-card-checklist"></i>Equipment
-- Usual hiking equipment and picnic
+- Usual warm hiking equipment (with rain gear) and picnic
 - Buy your one-way train ticket in advance

 ## <i class="bi bi-piggy-bank"></i>Costs